Skip to main content

 3. Copy your API key

-Include your API key in the x-api-key header for every request:
+Include your API key in the x-api-key header on every request:

 curl --request POST \